ontoligent/DS5001-2023-01-R-FinalProject/README.md

 ## Report Document

-A two- to four-page notebook interpreting the results of your work and links to the repository and Dropbox folder containing links to all the files listed above.
+A notebook interpreting the results of your work and with links to the repository and Dropbox folder containing links to all the files listed above.
+This notebook should be written using Markdown text cells and embedded graphics from your other notebooks to illustrate points.
+Do not reference images that are not listed in the notebook.
+Include citations for any references made in the notebook.

-This document can contain as many visualizations as necessary to make your points, but the page count refers to text only.

-These documents shoud be written single spaced, with a 12 point font, and 1 inch margins on 8 x 11.5 inch pages.
+This notebook should contain the following four sections:

+1. **Introduction**.
+Describe the nature of your corpus and the question(s) you've asked of the data.

+2. **Data Description**.
+Provide a description of all relativant source files and describe the following features for each source file:
+    1. _Provenance_: Where did they come from?
+Describe the website or other source and provide relevant URLs.
+    2. _Location_: Provide a link to the source files in UVA Box.
+    3. _Description_: What is the general subject matter of the corpus?
+    4. _Format_: A description of both the file formats of the source files, e.g., plaintext, XML, CSV, etc., and the internal structure where applicable.
+For - example, if XML then specify document type (e.g., TEI or XHTML).

+3. **Exploration**.
+Describe each of your explorations, such as PCA and topic models.
+For each, included the relevant parameters and hyperparemeters used to generate each model and visualization.
+For your visualizations, you should use at least three of the following visualization types (beyond simple bar and pie charts):
+    - Hierarchical cluster diagrams
+    - Heatmaps showing correlations
+    - Scatter plots
+    - KDE plots
+    - Dispersion plots
+    - t-SNE plots

+4. **Interpretation**.
+Provide your interpretation of the results of exploration, and any conclusion if you are comfortable making them.

+Regarding number of pages, a rule of thumb would be a six page exported PDF.
+The question of length is secondary to the requirement that you answer complete all the sections.

 # Format and Style

-Any non-data files you produce, such as a Jupyter notebook, a manifest, or a Python program, should contain a header stating your name and email address, the name of this class (DS 5001), and the date.
+Any non-data files you produce, such as a Jupyter notebook or a Python program, should contain a header stating your name and email address, the name of this class (DS 5001), and the date.
 It should look something like this (depending on the document):

 ```
 Rafael Alvarado (rca2t@virginia.edu)